-Saudi Arabia Media Profile
+Saudi Arabia Political Orientation

 Government Type: Absolute Monarchy (see Basic Law, The Saudi Constitution)

-Head of the State and Government: Salman bin Abdulaziz Al Saud is the King of Saudi Arabia and Custodian of the Two Holy Mosques and he serves as head of state and head of government.
+Head of the State and Government: Salman bin Abdulaziz Al Saud is the King of Saudi Arabia and Custodian of the Two Holy Mosques, and he serves as head of state and head of government.
 The King acts as prime minister as well.
-However, his son Crown Prince Mohammad bin Salman is reportedly the de facto ruler of Saudi Arabia.
+However, his son, Crown Prince Mohammad bin Salman is reportedly the de facto ruler of Saudi Arabia.

 Political Party: Political parties are forbidden